AntczakEI/app-ads/_posts/2026-03-27-best-muay-thai-exercises-for-strength-power-and-conditioning.md

 These are hard, but they deliver.

+For a deeper breakdown, read [Should You Train Legs If You Do Muay Thai?
+(Soreness, Kicks, and Smart Programming)](/training/should-you-train-legs-with-muay-thai/).

 ## 5. Pull-ups or chin-ups

 Upper-body pulling strength matters more for fighters than many people think.